 In January 2008, Onondaga County Executive Joanie Mahoney halted the construction of a sewage treatment facility in Armory Square.
 As an alternative, the County is now building this state-of-the-art, six and a half million gallon stormwater storage facility and simultaneously investing millions of dollars in green infrastructure throughout the City of Syracuse to capture stormwater before it enters our sewer system.

-Greening the Gray: To further enhance the sustainability of the facility, the project includes green infrastructure components.
-The stormwater runoff from the entire site that measures approximately 275,000 square feet (SF) or 6.3 acres will be managed by green infrastructure.
-The stormwater from the area surrounding the main structure on the western half of the site will be collected by a series of catch basins and stormwater piping that will outfall into two bio-retention basins.
-The bioretention basins will allow the stormwater to infiltrate into the ground rather than immediately runoff to the creek.
-In addition, stormwater runoff from the eastern half of the project site, to be restored as a parking area, will be directed to a subsurface collection facility and used to flush the storage tank to clear them of grit and debris that may have settled or been left behind after the stored combined sewage was transmitted to Metro.
+Greening the Gray: To further enhance the sustainability of the facility, the project included green infrastructure components.
+The stormwater runoff from the entire site that measures approximately 275,000 square feet (SF) or 6.3 acres is managed by green infrastructure.
+The stormwater from the area surrounding the main structure on the western half of the site is collected by a series of catch basins and stormwater piping that will outfall into two bioretention basins.
+The bioretention basins allow the stormwater to infiltrate into the ground rather than immediately runoff to the creek.
+In addition, stormwater runoff from the eastern half of the project site, which was restored as a parking area, is directed to a subsurface collection facility and used to flush the storage tank to clear them of grit and debris that may have settled or been left behind after the stored combined sewage was transmitted to Metro.

-Construction Update (March 2014): The Clinton CSO Storage Facility was placed on line on December 27, 2013.
+Operation of the Facility: The Clinton CSO Storage Facility was placed on line on December 27, 2013.
 The first large event occurred on March 29, 2014 with nearly 2” of rainfall in the City of Syracuse as well as significant snow melt.
 The snowpack was concentrated with water due to the very wet late season snow storms.
 The Clinton Storage Facility functioned essentially as designed with the effluent pumps activating when the tank reached a preset level.
-The contractor is working on miscellaneous final work items.
-Site restoration began on April 1, 2014 with closure of the temporary parking and the start of final grading.
-Completion is scheduled for June 2014, however, the contractor will remain onsite for the duration of the Performance Period as required in the Contract Documents.
+The Trolley Lot parking area was restored in 2014 and will be the location for the 2016 Save the Rain Clean Water Fair on September 10, 2016!

-Save the Rain project will cost $1 million less than revised estimate, Onondaga County legislators told – PS 2013 – Glenn Coin
+Save the Rain project will cost $1 million less than revised estimate

-VIDEO UPDATE (Dec 2013): Testing the storage facility flushing system at Clinton CSO Storage Facility in anticipation of facility start up!
+RELATED VIDEO (Dec 2013): Testing the storage facility flushing system at Clinton CSO Storage Facility in anticipation of facility start up!

 Download Facility Specifications and Details Below: